nullprobe/VBad/README.md

 * Add customizable fake keys (to avoid some easy detection stuff)
 * Generate as many unique MS Office document (with different randomize in the VBA) as you want using a filename list and a document Template;
 * Enable autodestruction of encryption Keys feature once the VBA has been trigger once;
+* **20/10/16** : fake keys implementation on #VBad to avoid some easy detection stuff
+* **07/04/17** : implementing option that allows exploiting this vulnerability: http://seclists.org/fulldisclosure/2017/Mar/90.
+VBad is now able to destroy references to the module containing effecitve payload in order to make it invisible from VBA Developper Tool making analyses and debugging much more harder :-).

 #How it works
 For the moment, only one type of encryption is supported.